 If you haven’t already read bioavailability of nutritional supplements I recommend that you read it now so that today’s article makes more sense.

-Enteric coating is essential for high quality supplements containing expensive and highly efficious ingredients like L-Glutathione, enzymes, SAMe and herbal extracts.
+Enteric coating is essential for high quality supplements containing expensive and highly efficacious ingredients like L-Glutathione, enzymes, SAMe and herbal extracts.
 This special aqueous based coating offers an optimal delivery system ensuring higher levels of vitamin absorption.

 Although enteric coating is a common technology employed with expensive pharmaceutical medications, it is rarely seen in the nutritional supplement industry!